oj002/sfuw/README.md

 A collection of some single Util and wrapper libraries.

 # Overview
+You can use the [sfuw_wizard](sfuw/sfuw_wizard.py) to extract multiple libraries into a single file.
 ## General
 |   | File                                          | Language | description
 |---| --------------------------------------------- |:--------:| -----------